Sithi5/mangalib/README.md

 # MangaLib

-Ad-free, MangaLib allows you to store your personal manga library and to perform a quick search within it.
+MangaLib allows you to store your personal manga library and to perform a quick search within it.

 MangaLib allows you to :